 LIANZA COMMUNITY CONTESTABLE FUND

-We are very excited to announce the creation of a central fund administered for the benefit of LIANZA members.
-Our goal is to provide equitable access to funding and to support LIANZA community initiatives.
+In 2019 LIANZA announced the creation of a central fund administered for the benefit of LIANZA members.
+The goal was to provide equitable access to funding and to support LIANZA community initiatives.

-The LIANZA Community Contestable Fund has been created using a proportion of accumulated LIANZA SIGs and Regions funding as at June 30, 2019.
-The fund has been established with the transfer of $60,000 into a separate fund account.
+The LIANZA Community Contestable Fund was created using a proportion of accumulated LIANZA SIGs and Regions funding as at June 30, 2019.
+The fund was established with the transfer of $60,000 into a separate fund account.

-From the 2020-21 financial year, the fund will be maintained sustainably by the addition of annual contributions made up of interest on the fund, 5% of LIANZA personal member and student member income (excl GST) and surpluses from budgeted LIANZA Communities.
+Each year the fund is boosted by the addition of interest on the fund, 5% of LIANZA personal member and student member income (excl GST) and any surpluses from budgeted LIANZA Communities in previous financial year.

 All LIANZA regional communities and special interest communities are eligible to apply for the LIANZA Community Contestable Fund.
 LIANZA communities can opt to seek ideas or initiatives from LIANZA personal and institutional members who are part of their community and prioritise applications submitted for consideration.

 The fund is also available to LIANZA communities working in partnership to launch an initiative and to LIANZA communities working in partnership with other GLAM sector organisations who can provide matched funding.
 The fund cannot be used to fund LIANZA national initiatives.

 Can I apply as an individual?

 If you have an idea for an initiative that meets the eligibility criteria below, then approach your LIANZA regional community or special interest community and see if they support your idea.
 You can find contacts for these LIANZA communities at https://www.lianza.org.nz/lianza-communities/ or ask LIANZA Office to put you in touch.

 The purpose of the contestable fund is to provide funding support for research, advocacy, community projects and new initiatives.